csllc/cs-ble-controller/README.md

 ## Usage

 See the files in the `examples` directory for working examples of how to use this module.
+When working on a Linux-based system (Raspberry Pi, for example) it may be necessary to run the example scripts as root.

 ### Constructor options